Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider

 Multiple extensions have been proposed in recent decades, including additional real scalars, complex scalars, Higgs doublets, and supersymmetric extensions~\cite{espinosa2012strong,choi1993real,o2007minimal,ham2005electroweak,ramsey2020electroweak,papaefstathiou2022electro, branco1998electroweak,barger2009complex,ELLWANGER20101}.
-The real gauge-singlet extension (xSM) is considered to be one of the simplest yet promising extensions to the Standard Model (SM) for several reasons.
-Primarily, it can enhance the critical cubic term through a direct, non-vanishing contribution at the tree level.
-Additionally, it serves as a simplified model for more complex extensions, such as that of a complex singlet or the Next-to-Minimal Supersymmetric Standard Model (NMSSM), in which multiple scalar fields exist with a substantial mass hierarchy.
-This hierarchy effectively isolates the heavier scalars from the electroweak symmetry breaking (EWSB) dynamics, with a contribution that is exponentially suppressed, resulting in only the lighter scalar being the effective scalar, which is adequately approximated by xSM~\cite{ELLWANGER20101}.
-Conversely, this scenario presents significant testing challenges, often referred to as the ``nightmare scenario'' which renders it valuable for evaluating future colliders and assessing their capacity to make definitive statements regarding the nature of electroweak symmetry breaking.
+The real gauge-singlet extension (xSM) is considered to be one of the simplest, yet promising, extensions to the Standard Model (SM) for several reasons.
+Primarily, it can enhance the sphaleron condition through direct correction to Higgs vacuum expectation value (vev) at the tree level.
+Additionally, it serves as a simplified model for more complex extensions, such as that of a complex singlet, or the Next-to-Minimal Supersymmetric Standard Model (NMSSM), in which multiple scalar fields exist with a substantial mass hierarchy.
+This hierarchy effectively isolates the heavier scalars from the electroweak symmetry breaking dynamics, with a contribution that is exponentially suppressed, resulting in only the lighter scalar being the effective scalar particle, which is adequately approximated by xSM~\cite{ELLWANGER20101}.
+Conversely, this scenario presents significant testing challenges, often referred to as the ``nightmare scenario'', which renders it valuable for evaluating future colliders and assessing their capacity to make definitive statements regarding the nature of electroweak symmetry breaking.
 Consequently, a critical examination of xSM can effectively serve as a concurrent investigation of some of more complex extensions.
-For these reasons, this model has been extensively explored in previous research, including studies of its implications for the gravitational waves produced by real vacuum bubbles dynamics and its phenomenological consequences on the precision of the Higgs portal couplings at colliders~\cite{ramsey2020electroweak,carena2020electroweak,papaefstathiou2022electro,no2014probing,huber2008gravitational,curtin2014testing}. \\
+For these reasons, this model has been extensively explored in previous works, including studies of its implications for the gravitational waves produced by real vacuum bubble dynamics, and its phenomenological consequences on the precision of the Higgs portal couplings at colliders~\cite{ramsey2020electroweak,carena2020electroweak,papaefstathiou2022electro,no2014probing,huber2008gravitational,curtin2014testing}.